agrawalrinkal/Tweetalizer/README.md

 3. Flow the twitter stream through the count bolt
 4. Count bolt counts the num of likes and retweets on any tweet and pass it to the Top-tweets bolt
 5. Top-tweets bolt takes in the tweets and their count and picks the top 50 tweets with the highest count
+6. Implement a Report Bolt that would take in the final results and pass it to the visualization bolt
-6. Implement US map visualization and display the top 10 tweets using the tweet's geolocation per state.
+7. Implement US map visualization and display the top 10 tweets using the tweet's geolocation per state.
-7. Display less or no tweets if found.
+8. Display less or no tweets if found.
+9.